Thandie and I so wanted to create a lovely blog post for Valentine’s Day.

 The upcoming movie ‘Loving vs. Virginia’ directed by Jeff Nichols follows the true story of an interracial relationship between Richard Loving, a white man and his lover Mildred Delores, an African-American woman.
 Their true love story is based in 1958 segregated America, where interracial relationships were illegal.

-Despite this, the love between Richard and Mildred Loving flowered and they got married.
-This violated the state’s anti-miscegenation statute, the Racial Integrity Act of 1924 prohibiting the marriage between people classified as ‘white’ and people classified as ‘coloured’.
+Despite this, the love between Richard and Mildred Loving flowered, and they got married.
+This violated the state’s anti-miscegenation statute, the Racial Integrity Act of 1924 prohibiting the marriage between people classified as ‘white’ and people classified as ‘colored’.

 They were given a suspended sentence of one year in prison so they left their state.
-Frustrated by their inability to travel together to visit their families in Virginia, they eventually brought a class action suit in U.S. District Court for the Eastern District of Virginia and on January 22, 1965 and in 1967 the ‘Loving v.
-Virginia case was finally settled with a landmark civil rights decision by the U.S. Supreme Court invalidationg laws prohibiting interracial marriage.
+Frustrated by their inability to travel together to visit their families in Virginia, they eventually brought a class-action suit in U.S. District Court for the Eastern District of Virginia and on January 22, 1965, and in 1967 the ‘Loving v.
+Virginia case was finally settled with a landmark civil rights decision by the U.S. Supreme Court invalidating laws prohibiting interracial marriage.

 I’m sure that during their time together, Mildred and Richard must have given each other wonderful ‘gifts’ and as much as I ‘love’ chocolate, I don’t mean in a material sense- I mean nurturing gifts such as uplifting praises of which they mutually appreciated, respect, loyalty, actively choosing to love one another with an aim of actually staying together.